krb5/krb5/doc/rst_source/krb_basic/rcache_def.rst

 ----------------------

-Some Kerberos or GSSAPI services use a simple authentication mechanism where a message is sent containing an authenticator, and that establishes the encryption key that the client will use for talking to the service.
+Some Kerberos or GSSAPI services use a simple authentication mechanism where a message is sent containing an authenticator, which establishes the encryption key that the client will use for talking to the service.
 But nothing about that prevents an eavesdropper from recording the messages sent by the client, establishing a new connection, and re-sending or "replaying" the same messages; the replayed authenticator will establish the same encryption key for the